matteoagosti/matteoagosti.github.com/source/_posts/2012-10-28-automatic-screen-shot-sharing-with-dropbox-and-automator.markdown

 afplay /System/Library/Sounds/Glass.aiff
 ```

 Replace `XXXXXX` with your Dropbox user id.
-To find it, just copy the URL of one of your public files.
+To find it, just copy the URL of one of your public files (right-click/control-click a file in your Dropbox public folder, then choose from the menu `Dropbox` > `Copy Public Link` and paste it somewhere)

 ![Screenshot of a folder action for desktop](http://www.matteoagosti.com/images/posts/Screen Shot 2012-10-28 at 11.04.54 PM.png)

-Now save the folder action and have fun!
+Now save the folder action, close automator and have fun!